ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_cmip5/readme_cmip5-datamart_en.md

 [TOC](../../readme_en.md) > [MSC Open Public Data](../readme_en.md) > CMIP5

-# Climate scenarios datasets based on an ensemble of global climate model projections from the Coupled Model Intercomparison Project Phase 5 (CMIP5) in netCDF format
+# Climate scenarios datasets based on an ensemble of global climate model projections from the Coupled Model Intercomparison Project Phase 5 (CMIP5) in NetCDF format

-Climate scenarios based on an ensemble of global climate model projections from the Coupled Model Intercomparison Project Phase 5 (CMIP5) are provided.
 Multi-model ensembles of modelled output and projected change are available for historical simulations and three emission scenarios, RCP2.6, RCP4.5 and RCP8.5, at a 1x1 degree grid resolution.
 Projected changes are expressed as anomalies with respect to the reference period of 1986-2005.

-Projections among climate models can vary because of differences in their underlying representation of earth system processes.
-Thus, the use of a multi-model ensemble approach has been demonstrated in recent scientific literature to likely provide better projected climate change information.

 ## Data location

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage-overview/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to a netCDF file.
+In this case, we obtain a list of links giving access to a NetCDF file.

 The data can be accessed at the following URLs: